Want the perfect workout program?Take Quiz

 The first straight leg deadlift variation is going to have you swap the barbell for some dumbbells.
 Other than that, everything else is exactly the same between these two movements biomechanically.

 Dumbbells do have some advantages though as they are easier to set up.
 Because the load used is significantly less than a traditional deadlift, there is no need to use a barbell to stack a lot of weight.
-Further, the dumbbell straight leg deadlift is generally used as a muscle hypertrophy movement that requires even less weight.
+Further, the dumbbell deadlift is generally used as a muscle hypertrophy movement that requires even less weight.
 This will obviously vary depending on the lifter and available dumbbell sizes but most lifters can use dumbbells effectively.
 Regardless, you are left with a movement that can easily be loaded with a pair of dumbbells.

 The second advantage is that some trainees tend to use better form with dumbbells when first beginning.
 This is due to the arms having freedom to move as the torso comes down rather than being fixed on a barbell.